Liu3422/Summer_RISCV/README.md

 **Nexys A7 100T**

     Goal: output writeback (RV32I_core output) to the seven-segment displays for a customizable time.
+Do this with Fibonacci, or maybe some other programs.

     Current:
     - No code violations with Verilator nor Vivado (xsim)